-Having a revealing/first look is a new tradition that is emerging for brides and grooms on their wedding day.
-A revealing is the moment a bride and groom see each other for the first time on their special day… but this isn’t during the ceremony.
+Having a First Look is a new tradition that is emerging for couples on their wedding day.
+It is the moment the wedding couple sees each other for the first time on their special day… but this isn’t during the ceremony.
 Does it make you nervous?
-Well, the majority of clients that aren’t familiar with the concept become nervous when I ask, “Are you going to see each other before the ceremony?”
-After I explain what a revealing is, most couples make the decision to include it on their wedding day.
-In talking to my clients and friends who have done a revealing, I’ve found that no one mentions that they regret doing it.
+Well, some couples aren’t familiar with the concept become nervous when I ask, “Are you going to see each other before the ceremony?”
+After I explain what a first look is, most couples make the decision to include it on their wedding day.
+In talking to my couples and friends who have done the first look, I’ve found that no one mentions that they regret doing it.

-Typically scheduling 15-20 minutes, after everyone is ready for the ceremony, to have a revealing is the best time frame with which to work.
+Typically scheduling 15-20 minutes, after everyone is ready for the ceremony, to have a first look is the best time frame with which to work.
 You can meet your soon-to-be spouse just about anywhere.
 It’s very popular to have it at a beautiful outdoor location or in the sanctuary where you will be married.
-The groom arrives first and orients himself so as not to face the direction from which the bride will be arriving.
-When the time is right, the groom turns around to see his soon-to-be wife (usually with an expression of amazement) and watches her walk toward him, much like what would happen during the ceremony.
+One person will arrive first and orients themself so as not to face the direction from which their significant other will be arriving.
+When the time is right, they turn around to see their soon-to-be spouse (usually with an expression of amazement) and watch them walk toward them, much like what would happen during the ceremony or pulls them in for a big hug.
 The pictures that come from this moment are usually amazing.
 The photographer doesn’t have to worry about the heads of the guest blocking facial expressions and they have the freedom to move around.
 There isn’t much limiting the photography as they capture beautiful images of this moment.
-Upon reaching one another the bride and groom have an unusual moment to themselves to hug, kiss, talk, and cry before they are ready to start their pre-ceremony pictures.
+Upon reaching one another the couple has an unusual moment to themselves to hug, kiss, talk, and cry before they are ready to start their pre-ceremony pictures.

-Why some people pass on the revealing because it’s tradition
+Why some people pass on the first look because it’s tradition

 It might be pressure from your family, or it might be something on which you’ve always had your heart set.
-Some brides and grooms decide to go with it because it’s all they’ve known.
-The tradition has been that the groom doesn’t see the bride on the day of the wedding until the ceremony for a long time and it’s hard to go against that for some people.
-Some people even believe that if it doesn’t happen that way it will bring bad luck on the marriage.
+Some couples decide to go with it because it’s all they’ve known.
+The tradition has been that the couple doesn’t see each other on the day of the wedding until the ceremony for a long time and it’s hard to go against that for some people.
+Some people even believe that if it doesn’t happen that way it will bring bad luck to the marriage.

 10 reasons why it might be for you